Bogotá’s Mercado de la Tierra Celebrates Milestone Anniversary

 Situated at Casa Lolita (Cll70# 8-25), the market is open every Sunday from 9 a.m. to 2 p.m., so if you’re in the Colombian capital make sure to pass by!

-On Sunday November 5, the market hosted a jornada de estampado (printing day); on Sunday November 11, the market will host a free Slow Brunch, and on November 19 it will host the first Native Seeds Day.
+On Sunday November 5, the market hosted a jornada de estampado (printing day) while on Sunday November 11, the market will host a free Slow Brunch.

 About Mercado de la Tierra